snuq/SnuSlideshowGenerator/Readme.md

 ## Configuring The Slideshow
 Once the slideshow generator is created, the slides will be placed in a new scene and presented in the 3d viewport.
-Make sure the 3d view is set to 'Textured' or 'Material' display mode to be able to see the slide previews.
+Make sure the 3d view is set to 'Look Dev' or 'Rendered' display mode to be able to see the slide previews.

 ### The Slideshow Generator panel should now be in Create Slideshow mode.
 * The 'Create Slideshow' button will finalize the slideshow that is set up.